top of page

 Mollie Ball

-Mollie is currently working towards bachelor’s degrees in Biology: Ecology, Evolution, Conservation and Marine Biology at the University of Washington.
+Mollie is currently working toward an MSc in Aquatic and Fishery Sciences, after earning her BS at UW in Biology: Ecology, Evolution, Conservation and Marine Biology at the University of Washington.
 She is also a Field Program Lead at the Seattle Aquarium in the Beach Naturalist and Cedar River Salmon Journey programs, where she combines her knowledge of the marine environment with her interest in science communication to help inspire conservation of Washington’s unique marine environments.

-At the WADE lab, Mollie is using bioacoustics to explore marine interactions with microalgae farms off the southwestern coast of Puerto Rico.
+At the W.A.D.E. lab, Mollie is using genetic metabarcoding to describe the diet and gut microbiome of marine predators, including SRKW, beluga whales, and various ice seal species.
+She originally joined our lab using bioacoustics to explore marine interactions with microalgae farms off the southwestern coast of Puerto Rico.